 More here: Youth vaping: a risk-benefit analysis

 There is no evidence that nicotine causes harmful effects on the human adolescent brain.

 Nicotine has been linked to harmful effects on the adolescent brain animal studies which mostly use chronic, high-dose exposure.
 However, given species and dosing differences, the extrapolation of these findings to humans is speculative.
 The rodent brain is not a reliable proxy for the human brain.

 Also, there is no long-term evidence of impaired brain function in the hundreds of millions of adults who smoked as adolescents and then stopped.

 Studies of young people who smoked have not found any difference in IQ, educational achievement or cognitive abilities in adulthood between those who have smoked in the past and those who have never smoked.

 Nicotine in NRT is approved for use from the age of 12 in Australia.

-Vaping is largely confined to smokers and ex-smokers.
+It is strongly recommended that non-smokers should not start vaping.
+However, vaping is largely confined to smokers and ex-smokers.
 Use by adults who have never smoked is rare.

 In Australia in 2019, only 0.7% of never-smokers aged 14 and over were ‘current’ vapers (vaped at least once in the last 12 months).
-By comparison, 9.7% of smokers and 3.2% of ex-smokers vaped.
+In a study in 2023, 1.2% of current Australian adult vapers had never smoked.

 There is no evidence that vaping is renormalising smoking.